roshii/brane/docs/WHITEPAPER.md

 ### 5.1 Distributed Data ###

-Brane will allow users to reduce or backup local storage by distributing non critical data<sup>[[1]](#critical)</sup> over multiple nodes.
-It will also create a decentralized data market where investorsin which each and every node is free to participate.
+Brane will allow users to reduce or backup local data by distributing whats non critical<sup>[[1]](#critical)</sup> over multiple nodes.
+It will also create a decentralized data market in which each and every node is free to participate.

-<a name="critical">[1]</a> data not required for calculating indicators
+<a name="critical">[1]</a> i.e. data not required for calculating indicators.

 #### 5.1.1 Market Data ####